MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 # Administrator scenarios for Answers in Viva Engage

 Enablement of Answers requires a Microsoft 365 Global administrator.
-Other Answers administration can be performed by the Answers admin or Engage admin.
+The Answers admin or an Engage admin can perform all other Answers administration tasks.

 >[!NOTE]
 > To assign an Answers admin, you must [add a Knowledge Manager in Microsoft Entra ID](/azure/active-directory/fundamentals/active-directory-users-assign-role-azure-portal?context=%2Fazure%2Factive-directory%2Froles%2Fcontext%2Fugr-context).
 Knowledge managers become Answers admins.